Povstalec/StargateJourney/stargate-technology/dhd.md

 Naturally generated DHDs contain the [fusion core]({{ '/items/functional-items/fusion-core/' | absolute_url }}).
 It can be replaced with the [naquadah generator core]({{ '/items/functional-items/naquadah-generator-core/' | absolute_url }}),
 which requires fuel to run.
 The fuel can be provided in the second slot underneath the first one.
+Naquadah power cell can be used as a power source as well.

+[//]: # (TODO: Add link to naquadah power cell)

 In the creative, the [Zero Point Module (ZPM)]({{ '/items/functional-items/zpm/' | absolute_url }})
-can also be used as a powerful power source in the DHD.
+can also be used as a powerful power source directly in the DHD.

 ## Crafting